 Psychologists can help with all forms of mental health problems and also help with lifestyle changes, managing chronic illness, and relationship problems.

 A counsellor is someone who has studied at a diploma or degree level.
 They do not have to have an undergraduate degree in psychology.

-According to the IACP, as of 2018 in order to be accredited as a counsellor in Ireland, the person has to have at minimum an undergraduate degree or postgraduate qualification.
+According to the IACP, as of 2018, to be accredited as a counsellor in Ireland, the person has to have, at the minimum, an undergraduate degree or postgraduate qualification.

 Where do counsellors work?